-If you’re white, cis-gendered, neurotypical, non-disabled, a heterosexual leader in any community, whether you have a platform with a small following or you lead a large group with hundreds of creatives — this is for you.
+If you’re white, cis-gendered, neurotypical, non-disabled, and/or a heterosexual leader in any community, whether you have a platform with a small following or you lead a large group with hundreds of creatives: This is for you.

 While you’re trying to incorporate diversity through messaging and visuals, you could be doing more harm than good.
 Genuine inclusion isn’t something that you buy in a package with a checklist or implement with a gallery of stock photos showing people from diverse backgrounds.
 Change isn’t made simply through posting graphics.